Optum/dce/docs/howto.md

 ### Deploying DCE from the CLI

-You can build and deploy DCE from [source](#deploying-dce-from-source) or by using the CLI.
+You can build and deploy DCE from `source <#deploying-dce-from-source>`_ or by using the CLI.
 This section will cover deployment using the DCE CLI with credentilas configured by the AWS CLI.
-See [Configuring AWS Credentials](#configuring-aws-credentials) for alternatives.
+See `Configuring AWS Credentials <#configuring-aws-credentials>`_ for alternatives.

 1. [Download and install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)